 SCHEDULE

-The Spare Feedwater Pump Motors as per Art.
+The Base Scope of Services and Delivery as per Art.
 1.1 above shall be delivered fifteen (15) months after the date of the Effective Contract date as provided on the first page of the Contract.

-The third (3rd) Spare Feedwater Pump Motor as per Art.
-1.2.3 above shall be delivered twenty-seven (27) months after the date of the Effective Contract date as provided on the first page of the Contract.
+The Optional Scope 2 – the third (3rd) Spare Feedwater Pump Motor as per Art.
+1.3.1 above shall be delivered fifteen (15) months after the PURCHASER’s activation of the Optional Scope as per Art.
+1.3.1.

 DELIVERY TERMS AND CONDITIONS